Rules & Regulations

 • submit documentation confirming compliance

-Event swims are reviewed for eligibility and inclusion, not individual ratification.
+Event swims are reviewed for eligibility and inclusion, not individual ratification, which the event organisers provide.

 Assisted vs Unassisted Swims